 Additionally, a revised schedule should be given or sent to Prof. Vrana every few weeks as indicated on the weekly schedule.
 Each time, it should be updated to show the timeline for the major tasks completed, underway and for the rest of the semester.
-Needing to revise the schedule (or mass balance or any other work) to reflect progress to date is normal, perfectly acceptable and far better than ignoring issues.
+Needing to revise the schedule (or any other work) to reflect progress to date is normal, perfectly acceptable and far better than ignoring issues.

-The intent here is to pace each group in completing its project and final design report without undue stress and time limitations toward the due dates.
+The intent here is to pace your group in completing the project and deliverables without undue stress and time limitations toward the end.
 You will regret falling behind schedule.

-6) LIBRARIES
+7) LIBRARIES

 Learn to use the SEAS Library Collection and the Chemistry Library effectively.
 To help, our librarians, Douglas McGee and Judith Currano, have prepared a discussion of the special features of the SEAS and Chemistry Libraries, use of the important indices, computerized databases, and facilities for interlibrary loans.
 They will make presentations in a CBE 4000 class in the fall.
-Also, you may find the Design Literature in Section 3.1 (SLSWGN) helpful.
+Also, you may find the Design Literature in Section 3.1 of the textbook helpful.

-7) WEEKLY PROGRESS
+8) WEEKLY PROGRESS

 As your design evolves, individual team members should assume responsibility for aspects of the work.
 It is important that your group meet from time-to-time during the week to examine each other's work and coordinate the next steps.
+Tuesday afternoons should not be the only time the group meets.